 I stopped in to take a selfie with The Viking Statue, and, it was pouring down rain.
 Regardless, I got out and got soaked to take a few photos (no selfies).
 The five metre tall statue stands in the centre of the small Viking Park.

 b) The Harbour Wall

 Had it been nicer out, I would have taken a stroll along the harbour to discover the outdoor seawall gallery.
 The Gimli Art Club created 72 small murals that show Gimli’s history, landmarks from around Manitoba and important events, including the landing of the Gimli Glider.
-I did get up as close as I could down First and Centre Streets to take a quick peek.
-As you can see the weather was not cooperating at all.
+I did get up as close as I could down First and Centre Streets in my SUV to take a quick peek.
+The weather was not cooperating at all.

 c) The Gimli Glider Museum